mariano/li3_doctrine2/README.md

 validation support, and can be better integrated with the custom adapters provided by this library (such as for session management or for authorization.)

+    If you still want validation support but do not wish to extend `BaseEntity` your models should implement the `li3_doctrine2\models\IModel` interface.

 Let us create a `User` model.
 Following doctrine's [basic mapping guide] [doctrine-mapping-guide] we'll use annotations to define the properties, and we will also include lithium validation rules (that's why we are choosing to